donghan-fu/donghan-fu.github.io/_pages/about.md

 - *2025.08*: 🎉🎉 I'm excited to begin my second Ph.D. in the SISLT at MU!
 - *2025.04*: ✍🏻✍🏻 My recent article on digital media and health communication has been published in *Health Communication*, a top journal in the subfield.
 [Link](https://www.tandfonline.com/doi/full/10.1080/10410236.2025.2490605)
-- *2025.04*: 🔛🔛 Thrilled to share that l've started my first position as a postdoctoral researcher, working with Professor [Shiwen Wu](https://journal.whu.edu.cn/intro/faculty/wusw) at WHU!
+- *2025.04*: 🔛🔛 Thrilled to share that I've started my first position as a postdoctoral researcher, working with Professor [Shiwen Wu](https://journal.whu.edu.cn/intro/faculty/wusw) at WHU!
 - *2025.04*:👏🏻👏🏻 I earned my Ph.D. in Communication from BNU, marking a significant milestone in my academic journey.
 - *2022.08*: 🍀🍀 Visiting scholar in Communication Arts at the University of Wisconsin-Madison, collaborating with Professor [Lyn Van Swol](https://commarts.wisc.edu/staff/van-swol-lyn/).
 This experience was a key turning point in my academic development.